 In the article about Psychology behind why kids don’t listen, I mentioned how important it is to acknowledge their behavior.
 In this case, I had to take it a step further;

-You must accept them for what they are doing, to normalize the newly learned skill.
-It will continue to remain special, till you keep reacting to it.
+You must first accept them for what they are doing, to normalize the newly learned skill; and them intervene to redirrect it to something that they can’t do.

-Until I accepted his desire to spit, and what changed the game for us is; whenever he needed to spit I would take him to sink and we would have fun with it.
+What changed the game for us is — whenever he needed to spit I would take him to sink and we would have fun with him practicing the skill.

 Then he totally forgot about spitting and didn’t spit at all, it was almost an instant solution for me.
 Since we had been struggling with this for about 4 days, I was ecstatic.